HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 ---
-title: \[Basic of Quantum Computer\] Security System of the Quantum computer and Quantum Protocol
+title: \[Basic of Quantum Computer\] Part 7.
+Security System of the Quantum computer and Quantum Protocol
 categories: [Quantum]
 tags: [Quantum Computer]
 excerpt: Comparing security of quantum and classical computer and Quantum protocol